AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/marketing-ops-tiles.md

 -Campaign Name : Campaign Name in CRM

--Campaign Spend : The spend Bizible has recorded associated to the campaign
+-Campaign Spend : The spend Marketo Measure has recorded associated to the campaign

 -Attribution Model : This will show the appropriate attribution based on the model selected

--Attribution Touchpoints : The number of Bizible Attribution Touchpoints associated to the campaign (s)
+-Attribution Touchpoints : The number of Buyer Attribution Touchpoints associated to the campaign (s)

-* Drill-down: See Bizible Attribution Touchpoint details (ID, Email, Touchpoint Date, Account Name, Campaign, Channel, Subchannel, Marketing Touch Type, Attribution Model)
+* Drill-down: See Buyer Attribution Touchpoint details (ID, Email, Touchpoint Date, Account Name, Campaign, Channel, Subchannel, Marketing Touch Type, Attribution Model)

 -Touchpoints : The number of Touchpoints associated to the campaign(s)